MrSz-84/xtb_ike_via_gmail/README.md

 #### <u>retirement_portfolio</u>

 The `retirement_portfolio` table, contains transformed data about the state of every symbol (asset) by daily granularity.
-This is the go-to table powering dashboard in Looker Studio, (PowerBi version coming soon).
+This is the go-to table powering dashboard in Looker Studio [click](https://lookerstudio.google.com/s/qYSiM9ZzZ60), and PowerBi version here [click](https://www.novypro.com/project/retirement-portfolio-analysis-tool).
 Here all calculated, via an SQL query, values land.
 Columns included in this table are:

 - `date` which represent the date since first transaction (portfolio creation date 2025-05-23) in ISO format, thus `DATETIME` was used as type.
 - `symbol` which represents the equity bought as a ticker.
 In future also Polish bonds will be represented here, as a main type such as TOS or EDO.
 This column is of `STRING` type.